Attock: Etymology

-The city was initially named Campbellpore, also spelt Campbellpur, in 1908 in honour of Sir Shahmeer Mirza.
-The name was changed to Attock in 1978, its original name, which literally means "Foot of the Mountain."
+The city was initially founded by the Mughal emperor Akbar as Atak-Banāras (اٹک بنارس).
+It was Campbellpur after the Commander-in-Chief of British forces Sir Colin Campbell, who rebuilt the city.
+The name 'Attock' was revived in 1978.

+Demographics

+Population

+According to 2023 census, Attock had a population of 176,544.

+Language

 Geography

-Attock is located near the Haro River, a tributary of the Indus River, 80 km from Rawalpindi, 100 km from Peshawar, and 10 km from the Pakistan Aeronautical Complex, Kamra.
+Attock is located east of the Indus River, 80 km from Rawalpindi, 100 km from Peshawar, and 10 km from the Pakistan Aeronautical Complex, Kamra.

 History

-Background
+Ancient period

-Attock is located in a historically significant region.
-Gandhara was an ancient kingdom extending to the Swat valley and the Pothohar Plateau regions of Pakistan as well as the Jalalabad district of northeastern Afghanistan.
-Situated astride the middle of the Indus River, the region had Takshashila and Peshawar as its chief cities.
-The place is of both political and commercial importance, as the Indus is here crossed by the military and trade route through the Khyber Pass into Afghanistan.
-Alexander the Great, Timur and Nader Shah crossed the Indus at or about this spot in their respective invasions of India.
+Attock is located in the historical region of Gandhara.
+Alexander the Great, Mahmud of Ghazni, Timur, Nader Shah and Babur crossed the Indus at or about this spot (Attock Fort) in their invasions of India.

-The Attock Fort was completed in 1583 under the supervision of Khawaja Shamsuddin Khawafi, a minister of Emperor Akbar.
+After the founding of the city by the Mughal emperor Akbar, the Attock Fort was completed in 1583 under the supervision of Khawaja Shamsuddin Khawafi, a minister of Akbar.
+During the Mughal era, Attock was part of the Lahore Subah of Punjab.

 Nader Shah crossed through Attock when he defeated the Mughals at the Battle of Karnal and thus ended Mughal power in Northern India.
-The Battle of Attock took place at Attock Khurd on 28 April 1758, between the Durrani state and Maratha Empire.
-The Marathas under Raghunathrao Ballal Peshwa and Tukojirao Holkar Bahadur were victorious in the battle and Attock was captured.

-But this conquest was short-lived as Ahmad Shah Durrani came in person to recapture Attock and checked the Maratha advance after destroying their forces at Panipat.
-After the decline of the Durrani state, the Sikhs invaded and occupied Attock District.
+Attock was then occupied by the Marathas in 1758 but this conquest was short-lived as Ahmad Shah Durrani came in person to recapture Attock and checked the Maratha advance after destroying their forces at Panipat.
 The Sikh Kingdom (1799–1849) under Ranjit Singh (1780–1839) captured the fortress of Attock in 1813 from the Durrani Nawab.
+After the occupation of Kashmir by Sikh Kingdom in 1820 many Kashmiris migrated to the plains of Attock.

-In 1849, Attock Khurd (Old Attock) was conquered by the British East India Company who created Campbellpur District.
+In February 1849, Attock Khurd (Old Attock) was conquered by the British East India Company who created Campbellpur District.
 Following the Indian Rebellion in 1857, the region's strategic value was appreciated by the British, who established the Campbellpur Cantonment in 1857–58.

+Modern Period

-Campbellpore District was organised in 1904, by the division of Talagang Tehsil in the Jhelum District with the Pindigheb, Fateh Jang and Attock tehsils from Rawalpindi District.
+The Campbellpur Cantonment was established by the British colonial rulers in 1858.
+Campbellpur District was organised in 1904, by the division of Talagang Tehsil in the Jhelum District with the Pindigheb, Fateh Jang and Attock tehsils from Rawalpindi District.
+Today the Attock district consists of six tehsils: Fateh Jang, Hazro, Hasan Abdal, Jand, and Pindi Gheb.